By Joe Dizney

 1 (light) teaspoon cayenne pepper

 Mix all ingredients and grind roughly in a mortar and pestle to a mildly coarse texture.
 Store in an airtight container up to 6 months.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.